Geode Capital Management LLC Raises Holdings in Cameco Co. (NYSE:CCJ)

 NYSE:CCJ opened at $18.03 on Tuesday.
 The company has a debt-to-equity ratio of 0.20, a current ratio of 8.21 and a quick ratio of 5.87.
 The firm has a market cap of $7.17 billion, a price-to-earnings ratio of -300.45 and a beta of 1.01.
 The company’s fifty day simple moving average is $19.70.
 Cameco Co. has a twelve month low of $9.01 and a twelve month high of $21.95.

 Several analysts have commented on the stock.
 Scotiabank lifted their target price on shares of Cameco from C$25.00 to C$27.00 in a research note on Monday.
 BMO Capital Markets cut shares of Cameco from an “outperform” rating to a “market perform” rating in a research note on Monday, May 10th.
 TD Securities boosted their price objective on shares of Cameco from $22.00 to $25.00 and gave the company a “hold” rating in a research note on Monday, May 10th.
-Royal Bank of Canada boosted their price objective on shares of Cameco from $15.00 to $17.00 and gave the company an “underperform” rating in a research note on Monday, May 10th.
-Finally, Zacks Investment Research cut shares of Cameco from a “buy” rating to a “hold” rating in a research note on Tuesday, April 13th.
+Zacks Investment Research cut shares of Cameco from a “buy” rating to a “hold” rating in a research note on Tuesday, April 13th.
+Finally, Royal Bank of Canada boosted their price objective on shares of Cameco from $15.00 to $17.00 and gave the company an “underperform” rating in a research note on Monday, May 10th.
 One analyst has rated the stock with a sell rating, four have given a hold rating and three have issued a buy rating to the company.
 The stock has an average rating of “Hold” and a consensus price target of $22.17.

 Cameco Company Profile